sailfishos/docs.sailfishos.org/Reference/Core_Areas_and_APIs/Apps_and_MW/Synchronization/README.md

 Buteo client plugins act as clients to services running outside of a device.
 They are loaded when sync is started and unloaded once the sync has been completed.

+The plugins are shared libraries with the file name starting with `lib` and ending with `-client.so`.
+They are placed in a directory called `buteo-plugins-qt5/oopp` under the standard library directory, i.e. on a device running 64-bit Sailfish OS, `/usr/lib64/buteo-plugins-qt5/oopp`.